 As I mentioned above, when one of our beliefs isn’t involved in our current thinking the psychological state of belief continues, albeit solely as a brain state in the memory area of the brain.
 However, although our experience of an emotion is stored in our memory, that doesn't constitute the psychological state of emotion continuing.
 That is, our emotional state ceases when our direct experience of it ceases – although, our subsequent recollection of what aroused the emotion can lead to the emotion being aroused again.

 We can hold belief X without actually thinking X or even thinking about the subject of X

 Oxford University Press’s philosophy encyclopedia The Oxford Companion to Philosophy has an entry for belief that was written by Stanford University philosophy professor Fred Dretske.
 Part of it states:

 Even if you never consciously thought about whether turtles wear pyjamas, it seems right to say that you none the less believed they did not wear pyjamas before your attention was ever called to the fact.

-However, the above excerpt is referring to belief in the sense of the psychological state.
-And the psychological state of believing X involves the mental state of believing X and the associated brain state.
-And the mental state of believing X involves thinking X. Therefore even if X is a straightforward implication of some of our beliefs, we can't believe X without thinking X. Although, once belief X has formed we can continue to hold this belief when we're no longer thinking X. But because X was a straightforward implication of some of our beliefs, our belief of X can seem to have been inherent in those other beliefs.
+However, the above excerpt concerns belief in the sense of the psychological state.
+And, again, the psychological state of believing X involves the mental state of believing X and the associated brain state, and the mental state of believing X involves thinking X. Therefore even if X is a straightforward implication of some of our beliefs, we can't believe X without thinking X. Although, again, once belief X has formed we can continue to hold this belief when we're no longer thinking X. X being a straightforward implication of some of our beliefs can seem to constitute believing X because we can, given the speediness of the brain, infer X so quickly from those beliefs that our belief of X can seem to be inherent in those beliefs.

 Belief is between baseless opinion and knowledge